 Christmas Trees Don’t wear just tinsel anymore!

 Christmas is just around the corner.
 At my house, we just managed to get our tree up.
 It’s a great tree this year, tall, green, pretty symmetrical and best of all, it has a flat bottom so it hasn’t tipped over once.
 That in itself, makes for a very Merry Christmas at our house.
 I am pretty sure it has tipped over, fully decorated at least every other year.
 Between the dogs, cats, kids and dogs chasing both of the latter, our tree takes some abuse.
 For that reason, we don’t hang delicate glass baubles or giant porcelain ornaments.
-Here are a few family-friendly tree trimming ideas:
+Here are a few ideas for family-friendly tree trimmings:

 - Tinsel: I remember putting this shiny silver stuff in gobs all over our tree when I was a kids.
 More was better, in my opinion.
 My mom always re-did it after we went to bed.
 We don’t use tinsel in our house.
 The cats think it’s a delicacy and it does a number on their digestive system if they eat it.
 Our dogs wouldn’t eat it on purpose, but we are not taking any chances.